 Plan assets are the investments of the pension fund.
 These may include investment in the company's stock, other stocks listed on any stock exchange, exchange-traded funds, bonds, etc.

-Projected defined benefit obligations (also known as present value of defined benefit plan) is the present value of expected pension payments which the employees are entitled to receive based on the service they have accumulated to date.
+Projected defined benefit obligation (also known as present value of defined benefit plan) is the present value of expected pension payments which the employees are entitled to receive based on the service they have provided to date.

-Under US GAAP, when the fair value of plan assets exceeds the projected defined benefit obligation, a net pension asset equal to the excess of fair value of plan assets over the projected benefit obligation is reported on the balance sheet.
 On the other hand, if the projected defined benefit obligation exceeds the fair value of plan assets, a net liability equal to the excess of defined benefit obligation over the fair value of plan assets is reported in the statement of financial position.
 Such a plan is called an underfunded plan.

-FS Ltd. has a defined benefit plan.
-As at 31 December 2011, its plan assets had a book value of $140 million and fair value of $160 million.
-The PBO at the time was $150 million.
-During the year, the company contributed an amount of $20 million to the fund, the fund paid out $15 million while the return on plan assets was $10 million.
-Service costs were $30 million, interest cost amounted to $12 million while actuarial gains were $3 million.
+FS Ltd. has a defined benefit pension plan.
+As at 31 December 20X1, its plan assets had a book value of $140 million and fair value of $160 million.
+The PBO at that time was $150 million.
+During the year, the company contributed an amount of $20 million to the fund, the fund paid out $15 million and earned a return of $10 million.
+Service costs were $30 million, interest cost were $12 million and actuarial gains were $3 million.

-After one year, i.e. as at 31 December 2012, new fair value of plan assets is:
+After one year, i.e. as at 31 December 20X2, new fair value of plan assets is: